Why Because Trails

 Grab a spot in one of our upcoming events!

-The inaugural year was so much fun, let's do it again!
-The 2020 Because Trails Ladies MTB Weekend is coming June 5-7.
-Join us on the shores of Lake Superior and the world-class trails of Marquette, Michigan for two+ days of skill building and on the trail learning with professional mountain bike instructors from across the region.
+Great to have you here checking out the 2022 Because Trails Ladies MTB Camp.
+We hope you can join us on the shores of Lake Superior and the world-class trails of Marquette, Michigan for two+ days of skill building and on the trail learning with professional mountain bike instructors from across the region.
 All abilities are welcome with the event targeted to beginner to intermediate riders identifying as women who want to improve their riding in a supportive, fun environment.
 This is not a fitness camp, it is a skills camp focused on helping you become a better rider and comfortable on varied terrain.
 Marquette's NTN Trails will provide diverse ride options and the Because Trails MTB Camp and coaches will cater riding and skills progression to attendees.

 If you are new to mountain biking, have been riding for years but never had mountain bike instruction, are looking to further your skills from other clinics, or just want to meet new riding friends, this event is for you!

-Cost for the camp including educational clinics on Friday and 2 days of on the bike instruction; pizza on friday night, lunch on Saturday and breakfast treats on Sunday; and a commemorative shirt is $245.
-Every Because Trails event includes a donation to the local trail system in support of trails.
-The 2020 Ladies MTB Camp will be supporting the Noquemanon Trail Network.
-Please support and contribute to the trail organizations where you ride. #becausetrails
+Cost for the camp including educational clinics on Friday and 2 days of on the bike instruction; friday evening beverages/snacks, lunch on Saturday and breakfast goodies on Sunday; and a commemorative shirt is $295*.
+Every Because Trails event includes a donation to the local trail organization maintaining the trails we ride for the event.
+Please support and contribute to the trail organizations where you play. #becausetrails

 Refunds: Camp registrants are welcome to fill their spot if they are unable to attend up until May 20th.
 Please contact Because Trails to make arrangements.